|Course Length:||3 Years Full-Time, 4.5 Years Part-Time|

 Extensive social learning areas and study spaces enable group discussion, quiet work and silent study.
 The specialist team staffing our Ask Desk are available to assist with any queries, with dedicated support available for students with Specific Learning Difficulties (SpLD).

-To join this research degree you should have a degree equivalent to UK first-class or upper second class honours degree (2:1 or above) and ideally also a Masters degree.
+You should have a degree equivalent to UK first-class or upper second-class honours (2:1 or above) and ideally also a Masters degree.
 No specific subjects are required.

 English Language Requirements